Commas can be costly

 ‘This agreement shall be effective from the date it is made and shall continue in force for a period of five (5) years from the date it is made, and thereafter for successive five (5) year terms, unless and until terminated by one year prior notice in writing by either party.’

 This contract was between cable company Rogers Communications and telephone company Bell Aliant, who sought to get out of the deal because the price of pole stringing skyrocketed.
 Under the contract, they had to give a year’s notice, but could they give notice before the first term ended?
 They argued they could.

 Rogers Communications argued that Aliant was stuck with the contract for at least five years.

 In the end, Rogers Communications won, but only because a French version of the contract was clear and unambiguous.
 A Canadian solution!

 If you want to go back further in time, read about a costly comma in US 1872 tariff law.

-Learn more about punctuation with my online course, An A to Z of Punctuation.
+Learn more about punctuation with Online Writing Training’s online course, Grammar, Punctuation and Usage.

 Subscribe to my monthly e-newsletter to receive writing and grammar tips.